What are the aims of this leaflet?

-This leaflet aims to provide accurate information about the subject and is a consensus of the views held by representatives of the British Association of Dermatologists: its contents, however, may occasionally differ from the advice given to you by your doctor.
+This leaflet aims to provide accurate information about the subject and is a consensus of the views held by representatives of the British Association of Dermatologists: individual patient circumstances may differ, which might alter both the advice and course of therapy given to you by your doctor.

 This leaflet has been assessed for readability by the British Association of Dermatologists’ Patient Information Lay Review Panel

-BRITISH ASSOCIATION OF DERMATOLOGISTS
+BRITISH ASSOCIATION OF DERMATOLOGISTS PATIENT INFORMATION LEAFLET

 PRODUCED | AUGUST 2004